Leaving the USA: guide for Americans moving abroad 2026

 Here’s a quick look at some of the best countries depending on what you’re looking for:

-Each country has pros and cons, so take your time to research what fits your needs.
+Each country has its pros and cons, so take your time researching what fits your needs.
+Visa requirements and residency laws vary in different countries, making it essential to understand the specific regulations for each destination.
 In the next chapter, we’ll dive deeper into visas and residency options.

 Visas and residency